The Origins of Spirituality and Death Anxiety in Human Evolution.

 Yes my dear, and so shall I.

 Human spirituality had an origin in our history.
-It began soon after we acquired our language skills, and is related to the linguistic aspects of our sense of self.
+It began soon after we acquired our language skills, and it’s related to our use of language and our sense of self.

 How do you know you’ll die?
-Unless you have some fairly intense psychic powers ( and you believe in reincarnation), you won’t remember dying, and even then your memories will bear other interpretations.
+Unless you have some fairly intense psychic powers (and you believe in reincarnation) or you’ve had a near-death experience, you won’t remember dying, and even then your memories will bear other interpretations.